 Pursuant to Rules 212 and 214 of the Commission's Rules of Practice and Procedure, 18 C.F.R. §§ 385.212, 385.214 (2006), the New York Independent System Operator, Inc. ("NYISO") respectfully moves to intervene in this proceeding and offers its comments in support of the filing made by the New York State Reliability Council ("NYSRC").
-The NYISO believes that an Installed Reserve Margin ("IRM") of 16.0% for the New York Control Area ("NYCA") for the upcoming 2012/2013 Capability Year, 1 which runs from May 1, 2012 through April 30, 2013, falls within a range of reasonable determinations for the level of Installed Capacity ("ICAP") required to maintain the reliability of the NYCA bulk power system.
-Accordingly, the NYISO supports the NYSRC's request that the Commission approve an IRM of 16.0%.
+The NYISO believes that an Installed Reserve Margin ("IRM") of 17.0 percent for the New York Control Area ("NYCA") for the upcoming 2013/2014 Capability Year, which runs from May 1, 2013 through April 30, 2014, falls within a range of reasonable determinations for the level of installed capacity required to maintain the reliability of the NYCA bulk power system.
+Accordingly, the NYISO supports the NYSRC's request that the Commission approve an IRM of 17.0 percent.

-The NYISO requests the Commission to grant any waivers that may be necessary to accept and approve the NYSRC's filing effective February 10, 2012.
-This date allows sufficient time for the NYISO to calculate and post the minimum capacity requirements and for Market Participants to prepare for the first ICAP auction for the Summer 2012 Capability Period, scheduled for March 29-30, 20122.
-Without this basic information, the efficiency of the NYISO's ICAP auction could be seriously impaired.
+The NYISO requests that the Commission grant any waivers that may be necessary to accept and approve the NYSRC's filing effective February 15, 2013.
+This date allows sufficient time for the NYISO to calculate and post the minimum capacity requirements and for market participants to prepare for the first Installed Capacity ("ICAP") auction for the Summer 2013 Capability Period, scheduled for March 28-29, 2013.
+Without this basic information, the efficiency of the NYISO's installed capacity auction could be seriously impaired.

-1 Capitalized terms have the meaning ascribed to them in the NYISO's Market Administration and Control Area Services Tariff ("Services Tariff").
+&lt;sup>1 Capitalized terms have the meaning ascribed to them in the NYISO's Market Administration and Control Area Services Tariff ("Services Tariff").